alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 We might think the Internet is written in ink, but really it's more like chalk on a pavement.
 Stuff is visible for a while, and over time it washes away.

-Every fan eventually realises that if there's something they love, they have to save your own copy.
+Every fan eventually realises that if there's something you love, you have to save your own copy.
 We all learnt this lesson the hard way, when we went to find something we remembered from years ago, and it had vanished from the face of the Internet.

 So I started saving, and I kept saving.
-Digital storage has become cheap and abundant, and I could afford to keep local copies of everything.
+Digital storage was cheap and abundant, and I could afford to keep local copies of everything.
 I didn't have to be picky with what I was saving.

-I saved web pages and photos and PDFs and videos and audio files, and I wrote scripts to save as much as possible, all so I'd never lose anything again.
+I saved web pages and pictures and PDFs and videos and podcasts, and I wrote scripts to save as much as possible, all so I'd never lose anything again.
 I kept every photo I'd ever taken, every tweet I'd written, every link I'd read.
 If you look at early posts on this site or my old GitHub repos, you'll see my excitement at code that could scrape down data and squirrel it away on my hard drive.
 I always thought "what if I want to go back to this someday?"

-Looking back, I could skip 95% of this data and I'd be fine.
+Looking back, I could throw away 95% of this data and I'd be fine.
 There are some things that I'm glad I saved, but there's an awful lot of other stuff that I've never gone back to, and I know I'm never going to look at again.
-And because I was more interested in saving lots of files than organising what I had, it's difficult to find that 5% I actually care about.
+And because I was more interested in saving lots of files than keeping it organising, it's difficult to find that 5% I actually care about.

 I'm trying to simplify.
 My data is currently split across my internal disk and several external hard drives, and those external drives need to be replaced soon.